Xtendify/Simple-Calendar/readme.txt

 Find our docs at [docs.simplecalendar.io](http://docs.simplecalendar.io/?utm_source=wordpress.org&utm_medium=link&utm_campaign=simple-cal-readme&utm_content=faq)

+= Can I get notified by email of new releases? =

+[Subscribe here](https://www.getdrip.com/forms/9434542/submissions/new) to be notified by email of major features or updates.

 = How do I contribute to Simple Calendar? =

 We'd love your help!
 Here's a few things you can do: